Share

 BLOG ARTICLE

-Creating a sucessful podcast isn't just about picking up a mic and talking about whatever comes to mind.
+Creating a successful podcast isn't just about picking up a mic and talking about whatever comes to mind.

-To truly connect with an audience and grow your listenership, it's crucial to choose your podcast topics ideas strategically, based on what people are actively searching for on Google or finding relevant on content platforms like youtube.
+To truly connect with an audience and grow your listenership, it's crucial to choose your podcast topic ideas strategically, based on what people are actively searching for on Google or finding relevant content platforms like YouTube.

 This method ensures that your episodes don't just float in the digital ether but reach an interested audience looking for your content.